 “Article 226:Where people's courts discover in the course of trial that defendants having admitted guilt and accepted punishment against their will, that the defendant denies the alleged facts of the crime, or that there are other circumstances making application of the expedited procedures inappropriate, they shall hold a new trial in accordance with Section 1 of this Chapter. "

 XXII.
-Change article 250 to be article 261, and change paragraph 2 to read: "Where convicts sentenced to death with a two year suspended sentence do not commit another intentional crime within the suspension period, the sentence shall be commuted; and the enforcement organ will submit a written opinion reporting to the High People's Court for a ruling; if an intentional crime is committed, and the circumstances are heinous, and it is verified, the death sentence shall be enforced, and the High People's Court shall report to the Supreme People's Court for final review; and there is an intentional crime but the execution is not carried out, the period of suspending the death sentence is to be newly calculated, and this is to be reported to the Supreme People's Court for recording. "
+Change article 250 to be article 261, and change paragraph 2 to read: "Where convicts sentenced to death with a two year suspended sentence do not commit another intentional crime within the suspension period, the sentence shall be commuted; and the enforcement organ will submit a written opinion reporting to the High People's Court for a ruling; if an intentional crime is committed, and the circumstances are heinous, and it is verified, the death sentence shall be enforced, and the High People's Court shall report to the Supreme People's Court for final review; and where there is an intentional crime but the execution is not carried out, the period of suspending the death sentence is to be newly calculated, and this is to be reported to the Supreme People's Court for recording. "

 XXIII.
 Change article 260 to be article 271, reading; "Where convicts are given a fine have not paid it over at the completion of the time period, the people's court shall compel payment; if there is truly difficulty in making payment for reasons such as a disaster or other force majeure, then an extension for payment, a reduction or waiver or payment, may be given by ruling of a people's court. "